minio/madmin-go/estream/README.md

 Each block is preceded by a messagepack encoded int8 indicating the block type.

 Positive types must be parsed by the decoder.
-Negative types are *skippable* blocks.
+Negative types are *skippable* blocks, so unknown skippable blocks can be ignored.

 Blocks have their length encoded as a messagepack unsigned integer following the block ID.
 This indicates the number of bytes to skip after the length to reach the next block ID.